-Certificate of Property Use for Residential Development at 4610 Finch Avenue East, Toronto
+Certificate of Property Use for Contaminated Site at 4610 Finch Avenue East, Toronto

 Official title: City of Toronto - Certificate of property use

-The Ontario Ministry of Environment is considering issuing a Certificate of Property Use for a contaminated site in Scarborough.
-The property at 4610 Finch Avenue East has undergone a risk assessment and would be approved for residential development with specific safety conditions.
+The Ontario Ministry of Environment is considering issuing a Certificate of Property Use for a contaminated property in Scarborough.
+The City of Toronto wants to develop the site at 4610 Finch Avenue East for residential use.
+A risk assessment found contamination that requires ongoing management measures like barriers, air monitoring, and worker safety plans.

 Why This Matters